Data Centers in Nigeria

 Natural Disaster Risk

-Nigeria has a Very High overall risk profile, with a score of 7.0 out of 10, as of September 2025.
-The risk is driven primarily by environmental factors rather than seismic or cyclonic events.
+Nigeria has a Very High overall disaster risk profile, with a score of 7.0 out of 10 as of September 2025.
+The primary threats are environmental, demanding careful site selection and facility engineering to mitigate potential disruptions.

 Key natural hazards include: